Robert M. McFarlin: McFarlin House

-The McFarlin house at 1610 S. Carson Ave. in Tulsa, was listed in the National Register of Historic Places on January 25, 1979, under National Register Criteria C, and its NRIS number is 79002031.
+The McFarlin house at 1610 S. Carson Ave. in Tulsa, was listed in the National Register of Historic Places on January 25, 1979, under National Register Criteria C. Its NRIS number is 79002031.

 Personal and family

-He was married to Ida May Barnard (February 12, 1868 – November 18, 1938).
+McFarlin was married to Ida May Barnard.
 Ida died of a cerebral hemorrhage in a San Antonio hospital, and was buried in the IOOF Cemetery in Norman, Oklahoma.
-Robert died August 11, 1942 in Kansas City, Missouri, and was also buried in the IOOF Cemetery in Norman.
+Robert died August 11, 1942, in Kansas City, Missouri, and was also buried in the IOOF Cemetery in Norman.
 They had two daughters and one son.
 Their son, Robert Boger, was born in 1891 died of typhoid fever at the age of one month and 19 days.
 His nephew and partner, Chapman, had married their daughter, Leta Mae, in 1908.
 Both Robert and Ida McFarlin were inducted into the Oklahoma Hall of Fame in 1935.